adullact/puppet-wordpress/README.md

 ## Description

-This module download the wpcli tool.
-And then use it to download and configure wordpress instances.
+This module downloads the WP-CLI tool and then uses it to download and configure a WordPress instances.

-This module does not manage a multisite installation but it can create several wordpress installations.
+This module does not manage a multisite installation but it can create several WordPress installations.
 And each installation can be managed separately.

 ## Setup

 ### What wordpress affects

-As the name of module can explain, it affect wordpress installation and configuration.
+As the name of module can explain, it affects WordPress installation and configuration.

 This modules does not manage :
- * system account, owner of wordpress files.
+ * system account, owner of WordPress files.
  * nginx or apache vhost
  * mariadb or mysql database and user
  * php install